-To put it simply, a third-party logistics provider or a 3PL is a company where a manufacturer outsources transportation, warehousing, and distribution.
-Unlike mere distributors and transportation companies, 3PLs are deeply integrated into their customers’ processes.
-And the 3PL software plays a crucial role in the success and failure of such integration.
+Unlike mere distributors and transportation companies, 3PLs are deeply integrated into customers’ processes.
+And the 3PL logistics software plays a crucial role in the success and failure of such integration.

 According to the study, there are three main reasons why we should thank 3PL service providers:

-- Cost reduction – both for manufacturers and buyers.
-3PLs own or partner with transport companies and warehousing facilities to offer lower prices.
-Lower logistics costs sometimes mean lower prices for all parties involved in the delivery.
+- Cost reduction.
+3PLs own or partner with transport companies and warehousing facilities to offer lower prices at scale.
+Lower logistics costs mean lower prices for all parties involved in the delivery.

 - Reduction of capital investments.
-If you start, diversify, or renovate your business, 3PLs minimize initial investments into facilities, fleets, and land.
-You can outsource everything at a low price.
+If one starts, diversifies, or renovates a business, 3PLs minimize initial investments into facilities, fleets, and land.
+The company can outsource everything at a low price.

 This part is about why third-party logistics companies fail to get more clients.
-The same study shows why some businesses are still not ready to outsource logistics, as 3PLs are missing several things:
+The same study shows that some businesses still refrain from outsourcing logistics, as 3PLs are missing several things:

 - Readiness to adopt technology and innovation